-Combining Valium with opiates or alcohol makes each other stronger, which means people keep increasing their doses to achieve the heightened feelings they experience when combining these substances.
+Combining Valium with opiates or alcohol strengthens each other, which means people keep increasing their doses to achieve the heightened feelings they experience when combining these substances.

 Despite these valium addiction facts, the substance remains widely available.
 It seems crazy to believe that a highly-addictive drug like Valium is still legal.
 Today, the US Drug Enforcement Administration (DEA) classifies Valium as a Schedule IV narcotic, which means it’s less addictive than other substances like heroin or methamphetamine.

 However, because Valium is so widely available, diazepam is now a common drug of abuse.
-Long-term use of Valium can lead to chemical dependency, which can quickly transform into an addiction.
-Similarly to other benzodiazepines, Valium is relatively easy to misuse, and people can find it on the streets by shopping for different doctors, and so on.
+Long-term use of Valium can lead to chemical dependency, which can quickly become an addiction.
+Much like other benzodiazepines, Valium is relatively easy to misuse, and people can find it on the streets or by shopping for different doctors, and so on.

 Valium Addiction Statistics

-- In 2011, Valium was the fourth most-prescribed benzo in the US, with 15 million prescriptions written, according to the Drug Enforcement Administration.
+- In 2011, Valium was the fourth most-prescribed benzo in the US, with 15 million prescriptions written.

 - Valium is frequently moved to the illicit market, with over 6,500 reports of the substance to forensic laboratories in the United States.

-- According to JAMA Psychiatry in 2008, over 5 percent of American adults ages 18-80 used Valium or other benzodiazepines, a number that increased with age.
+- In 2008, over 5 percent of American adults ages 18-80 used Valium or other benzodiazepines, which increased with age.